avvo/snapeth-worker/README.md

 Would you like to be able to snap your fingers in agreement to promote and reinforce those positive behaviors?

-Snapeth is currently an MVP Avvo Hackathon project in Slack.
+Snapeth originated as an Avvo Hackathon project and is GOOD TO GO.

 ## Installation